Supplier Security

 Quality criteria

-The vendor has a secure SDLC that includes secure build, secure deployment, defect management, and incident management that align with those used in your organization
+The vendor has a secure SDLC that includes secure build, secure deployment, defect management, and incident management, meets the security expectations of your organization, and is able to demonstrate operating effectiveness of practices.

 You verify the solution meets quality and security objectives before every major release